yuygfgg/Vapoursynth-llvmexpr/docs/specification.md

 #### **3.6.
 Bitwise Operators**

-These operators work on integers.
-Set `opt=1` in the function parameters to ensure integer evaluation for clips with more than 24 bits.
+These operators work on integers by truncating the floating-point values on the stack before the operation.

 - `bitand`: Bitwise AND.
 - `bitor`: Bitwise OR.